-In 2010 Vocalist Nikki Green became the first American to qualify for the finals in Chinese Idol.
-To top things off, Liquid Blue has been certified as a green business.
+In 2010, vocalist Nikki Green became the first American to qualify for the finals in Chinese Idol.
+Liquid Blue has also been certified as a green business.

 Band alumni include Sony recording artist BC Jean, who started her career with Liquid Blue in 2003 and was subsequently signed to a recording contract by Clive Davis, as well as writing songs for Britney Spears and others.

 In summer 2012, they won a Biz Bash Los Angeles Readers Choice Award for Entertainment Act of the Year.
 They performed at the opening kickoff for the Democratic National Convention in Charlotte, North Carolina on September 1, 2012.